G-Core/product-documentation/documentation/cloud/networking/create-and-manage-a-router.md

 In the appeared window configure a new router:

 1.1.
 Select the network and subnet to configure routing.
 If necessary, you can add multiple subnets by clicking on Add subnet.
-For more information about creating and configuring a network and subnet, see the article [Networking](https://reseller.support.gcore.com/hc/ru/articles/360013801997).
+For more information about creating and configuring a network and subnet, see the article <a href="https://gcore.com/docs/cloud/networking/create-and-manage-a-network" target="_blank">Networking</a>.

 <img src="https://assets.gcore.pro/docs/cloud/networking/create-and-manage-a-router/3._________.png" alt="3._________.png">